-Due to the tax breaks, buying a home on the islands is logically beneficial compared to renting, which is why most property investors on the islands prefer to buy.
+Due to the tax breaks, buying a home on the islands is logically beneficial compared to renting, which is why most property investors prefer to buy.

 Why Invest In The Virgin Islands?

 Capital tax breaks are one of the top reasons investors are flocking to the island’s property market.
-The U.S treasury announced and approved capital tax break zones to reduce taxes in specific areas on the islands.
-Also, the island’s government announced a property tax amnesty aimed at reducing the tax burden among property investors.
+The U.S. Treasury announced and approved capital tax break zones to reduce taxes in specific island areas.
+Also, the island’s government announced a property tax amnesty to reduce the tax burden among property investors.
 If you invest in any of these areas, you will pay considerably low property taxes, unlike any other state in the United States.

 Tips For Buying Property in The Virgin Islands?

-The truth is that buying property on the islands is the same as buying on the U.S mainland.
-From the buying process to how the title is handled, including all the guarantees and protections in the constitution.
-However, here are top tips to keep in mind when buying property, especially rental property.
+The truth is that buying property on the islands is the same as buying on the U.S. mainland.
+From the buying process to how the title is handled, including all the guarantees and protections in the Constitution.
+However, here are the top tips to remember when buying property, especially rental property.

 How Do You Plan on Managing Your Rental Properties?

-How you will manage the property – when you buy an investment property in the U.S Virgin Islands, you have to think about how you will manage it.
+How you will manage the property – when you buy an investment property in the U.S. Virgin Islands, you have to think about how to manage it.
 The good news is that several property management firms and other experienced managers could help you actualize your dream of owning a rental property in this paradise.

 Marketing Rental Property For Qualified Tenants

-Marketing the property – compared to a couple of decades ago, marketing rental property in the U.S was quite hard and didn’t use to reach a wider audience.
-However, these days, with websites such as Airbnb, VBRO, and HomeAway, marketing has become quite easy.
-All you need to do is create an account on any of these websites and begin your marketing.
-You can also choose to market the property on social media since that’s where everyone is.
-And if you are looking to rent on the islands, you should as well head to these platforms to find a property that suits your needs.
+Marketing the property – compared to a couple of decades ago, marketing rental property in the U.S. was quite hard and didn’t use to reach a wider audience.
+However, with websites such as Airbnb, VBRO, and HomeAway, marketing has become quite easy.
+All you need to do is create an account on these websites and begin marketing.
+Since everyone is there, you can also choose to market the property on social media.
+And if you are looking to rent on the islands, you should head to these platforms to find a property that suits your needs.

 Buying a Property in The U.S. Virgin Islands